 Fossil Creek has a number of Dilzhé’é (Western Apache) cultural sites.
 The Dilzhé’é lived along Fossil Creek for generations and several families consider this to be their homeland.

 The icon on the Google Map is at the Fossil Creek Bridge.

 Fossil Creek Slideshow: Some beautiful photos of Fossil Creek

 Because of traffic problems, occasionally the roads will be closed.
 Click on "Overview/Background" in the right column for notice with photos about periodic road closures.
 For an up-to-date information recording, call the Fossil Creek Hotline at 928-226-4611.

 ||Temporary portable toilets

 ||Red Rock Ranger District - 928-203-2900

 Attractions: Trails for hiking and horseback riding, swimming holes, waterplay, unique rock formations, great scenery, wildlife viewing, lush riparian area

-NOTE: The road (FR 708) from Strawberry is closed until further notice.
+NOTE: The road (FR 708) is partially closed until further notice:

 From Strawberry, closed at Fossil Creek Trailhead: Use this route to access Fossil Springs Trail.